odin-loki/Artificial-Intelligences/README.md

-#Signal AI - Universal Resonance Learning System: A Novel Approach to AI
+# Signal AI - Universal Resonance Learning System

 The Universal Resonance Learning System represents a fundamentally different approach to artificial intelligence, based on the mathematics of wave mechanics and resonance patterns.
 Instead of traditional neural networks that rely on pattern matching through optimization, this system uses natural resonance phenomena as its core learning mechanism.